 It’s incredible how much effort went into the building of Pandora.
-While I’ll never be sure why they built up a non-Disney film to this extreme, there are some points in it’s favor.
-While this is the second highest grossing film of all time- it surprisingly didn’t seem to have long term effects on pop culture.
-However, the landscape melds well with the original forgotten theory of beastly kingdom and the theme fits perfectly in a park that places an emphasis on conservation.
+Pandora is breathtaking, and Disney did a wonderful job.
+While I’ll never be sure why they built up a non-Disney film to this extreme, there are some points in its favor.
+While this is the second highest-grossing film of all time, it surprisingly didn’t seem to have long-term effects on pop culture.
+However, the landscape melds well with the original forgotten theory of beastly kingdom and the theme fits perfectly in a park that emphasizes conservation.

 As much as I always dreamed of Disney following through on the Beastly Kingdom, The landscaping on Pandora is immersive and gorgeous.
-If you watch the video below, you can see a first person point of view walking through the land.
+If you watch the video below, you can see a first-person point of view walking through the land.
 There is also a view of the park at night with bioluminescence.
 However, this is my very first video shot on my iPhone- so I don’t promise great art!

 This video is a total cheese-fest, but we had an absolute blast.

 When you venture into the heart of Pandora, there is a drum circle inspired by the Na’vi.
 Our family stayed to clap and hum along- it’s uplifting and well-done.
 If your children can tolerate loud noises and crowds, bring them here to dance.
 Our autistic son loves to watch them with headphones.

 The Na’Vi River Journey Ride is absolutely breathtaking.
 We did a review on it, particularly including special considerations for those on vacation with autism.
 Overall, this is soothing and family-friendly.
 We really enjoyed our journey through the river.
 Our son continues to look forward to this calming experience year after year.
 This article provides everything you need to prepare your autistic child for this ride.